visvar/visvar.github.io/README.md

 # How to Add Content and Update the Webpage

-Only change files as described below folders, nothing else!
+Only change files as described in the folders below; nothing else!

 After adding new content, there are two general options:
-1. Update the wepage yourself (prefered)
+1. Update the webpage yourself (preferred)
    1. Add your changes
    2. Make sure to run `npm i` to install/ update the used packages.
    3. [Compile](#compiling) the page yourself